Tight Colombian runoff pits former rebel, millionaire

 His proposals are based on a fight against corruption, which he blames for poverty and the loss of state resources that could be used on social programs.
 He wants to reduce the size of government by eliminating various embassies and presidential offices, turning the presidential palace into a museum and reducing the use of the president's aircraft fleet.

 Hernández surged late in the first-round campaign past more conventional candidates and shocked many when he finished second.
-He has faced controversies including saying he admired Adolf Hitler and then apologizing saying that he meant to refer to Albert Einstein.
+He has faced controversies including saying he admired Adolf Hitler before apologizing and saying that he meant to refer to Albert Einstein.

+Outgoing conservative President Iván Duque on Sunday urged Colombians to vote and trust the institutions "with full confidence in the verdict of the people."
+The government said it had information about possible demonstrations planned after polls closed and rejected in advance any acts of violence.

+Petro had questioned election authorities during the campaign and said he would analyze after polls closed whether he accepts the results.

-Silvia Otero Bahamón, political science professor at the Universidad del Rosario, said that although both candidates are populists who "have an ideology based on the division between the corrupt elite and the people," each one sees their fight against the establishment differently.
+Silvia Otero Bahamón, a political science professor at the University of Rosario, said that although both candidates are populists who "have an ideology based on the division between the corrupt elite and the people," each sees their fight against the establishment differently.

-"Petro relates to the poor, the ethnic and cultural minorities of the most peripheral regions of the nation, who are finally taken into account and invited to participate in democracy," Otero said.
-While Hernández's supporters are "more ethereal, they are the people who have been let down by politicking and corruption.
+"Petro relates to the poor, the ethnic and cultural minorities of the most peripheral regions of the nation," Otero said, while Hernández's supporters "are the people who have been let down by politicking and corruption.
 It is a looser community, which the candidate reaches directly via social networks."

-Polls show the large majority of Colombians believe the country is heading in the wrong direction and disapprove of President Iván Duque, who was not eligible to seek reelection.
+Polls show most Colombians believe the country is heading in the wrong direction and disapprove of Duque, who was not eligible to seek reelection.
 The pandemic set back the country's anti-poverty efforts by at least a decade.
-Official figures show that 39% of Colombia's lived on less than $89 a month last year, a slight improvement from 42.5% in 2020.
+Official figures show that 39% of Colombia's lived on less than $89 a month last year.

+The rejection of politics as usual "is a reflection of the fact that the people are fed up with the same people as always," said Nataly Amezquita, a 26-year-old civil engineer waiting to vote.
+"We have to create greater social change.
+Many people in the country aren't in the best condition."

+But even the two outsider candidates left her cold.
+She said she would cast a blank ballot: "I don't like either of the two candidates....
+Neither of them seems like a good person to me."

-The looming change away from traditional presidential politics has stirred fears in some in this conservative, mostly Roman Catholic country.
-Many are basing their decision on what they do not want, instead of what they do want.
+Many voters were basing their decision on what they do not want, instead of what they do want.

-Both men will have a tough time delivering on their promises as neither has a majority in Congress, which is key to carrying out reforms.
+Either will have a tough time delivering on promises as neither has a majority in Congress, which is key to carrying out reforms.

-In recent legislative elections, Petro's political movement obtained 20 seats in the Senate, a relative majority, but he would still have to make concessions in negotiations with other parties.
-Hernández's political movement only has two representatives in the lower house, so he would also have to seek agreements with lawmakers, who he has alienated by repeatedly calling "thieves."
+In recent legislative elections, Petro's political movement obtained 20 seats in the Senate, a plurality, but he would still have to make concessions in negotiations with other parties.
+Hernández's political movement only has two representatives in the lower house, so he would also have to seek agreements with lawmakers, whom he has alienated by repeatedly calling "thieves."

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.